EliMLevy/InsiderTransaction/readme.md

 Hi there,

 This is Python-based project that extracts insider trading data from the SEC EDGAR database (datasets can be downloaded from https://www.sec.gov/dera/data/form-345) and enables backtesting on a trading strategy based on insider buying activity.
-The project uses Pandas and is designed to be efficient by incorporating multithreading to run multiple strategies simultaneously.
+The project uses Pandas for data handling and transformation and uses Matplotlib for data visualization.
+The backtester is designed to be efficient by incorporating multithreading to run multiple strategies simultaneously.

 Strategies are defined in the params.json file.
 The configurable details are: